 - Use a mixture of half milk and half cream for an even richer casserole.

-- Try using flavored syrups such as maple syrup, strawberry syrup, or blueberry syrup to change up the flavor.
+- Try using flavored syrups such as maple, strawberry, or blueberry syrup to change the flavor.

 Storing & Freezing